Pilvorm/Pilvorm/README.md

 ### :hammer: I’m currently working on...
 - Focusing on front-end web development — I am currently fulfilling [freeCodeCamp](https://www.freecodecamp.org/learn/) certifications and targeting to take more.

 - See my work in the repositories and [CodePen](https://codepen.io/collection/bNRLWQ).
-Most of my existing projects are in development or "under renovation" and they will be added to the collection soon!

 - See my app designs [here](https://www.figma.com/@danielemerald).

-- HIMTI is holding a brand new event titled HIMFEST and I'm grateful to be appointed as the Web Development Division coordinator.
-The project is quite challenging so wish us luck!
+- Currently working as an intern at PT Kalbe Farma Tbk. as a front-end web developer

 ### :books: I’m currently learning ...
 - My main skills and the libraries I use:
   - HTML, CSS, JS
-  - Sass, Bootstrap, Tailwind
+  - SCSS, Tailwin
-  - jQuery
+  - ReactJS, Next.js

 - Currently expanding my knowledge on:
-  - React & Redux
+  - Next.js
-  - PHP & Laravel
+  - Postman

 ### 👯 I’m looking to collaborate on ...
 - More projects related to web development and app designing would improve my knowledge and skill.
 Let's work together!